bemot/tutorials/5_AnalysingModelOutputs.md

 paper) and

-1.  make yourself familiar with the structure of the document and the hierarchy of outputs as displayed by the table of contents as well as
+1.  make yourself familiar with the structure of the document and the hierarchy of outputs as displayed by the table of contents and
 2.  have a look at some figures displaying model outputs of your interest.

 # 4 Interactive scenario analysis

-The automated model validation is a good tool for visually evaluating a broad range of model outputs.
-However, comparison between model runs, i.e. between different scenarios, is rather difficult and inconvenient if the model results are scattered across different large PDF files.
+The automated model validation PDF is a good tool for visually evaluating a broad range of model outputs.
+However, comparison between model runs, i.e. between different scenarios, is rather difficult and inconvenient with the different model results being scattered across different large PDF files.

 ### 4.1 Interactive scenario analysis with appResultsLocal